 As discussed in Note 1, "Organization and Operations," the bank lends funds to the district associations to fund their loan portfolios.
-Interest income recognized on direct notes receivable from district associations was \$213,802, \$188,732 and \$175,115 for 2015, 2014 and 2013, respectively.
+Interest income recognized on direct notes receivable from district associations was \$240,149, \$213,802 and \$188,732 for 2016, 2015 and 2014, respectively.
 Further disclosure regarding these related party transactions is found in Note 4, "Loans and Reserves for Credit Losses," and Note 9, "Shareholders' Equity."

 In addition to providing loan funds to district associations, the bank also provides banking and support services to them, such as accounting, information systems, marketing and other services.
-Income derived by the bank from these activities was \$4,150, \$3,806 and \$3,273 for 2015, 2014 and 2013, respectively, and was included in the bank's noninterest income.
+Income derived by the bank from these activities was \$4,355, \$4,150 and \$3,806 for 2016, 2015 and 2014, respectively, and was included in the bank's noninterest income.

-The bank had no transactions with nor loans to directors or senior officers, their immediate family members, or any organizations with which such senior officers or directors are affiliated, during 2015, 2014 or 2013.
+The bank had no transactions with nor loans to directors or senior officers, their immediate family members, or any organizations with which such senior officers or directors are affiliated, during 2016, 2015 and 2014.